InuDeveloper/InuDev-blog/src/content/projects/voltagene-srl/index.md

 demoUrl: https://voltagene-blog.vercel.app
 repoUrl: https://github.com/InuDeveloper/voltagene-blog
 ---
 Hi, here David.
 I am working on a landing page for a business called Voltagene SRL

 Voltagene SRL website is still under heavy development and the repository is privatized.

-## Stages

-### Template selection and design

-Voltagene SRL is following a minimalistic and simple design.
-Some components has been taken from public templates like ASTRO-SPHERE

-### Configuration files

-After finishing with the design configuration and tailwind CSS installation, I move on to the configuration files like `consts.ts`
+Voltagene SRL is a solar panel installation business in Dominican Republic, their website is made with ASTRO.js, mostly JavaScript but also with TypeScript and the framework for the styling is Tailwind CSS.

+Also, for optimization and making the website more slappy, I decided to add SolidJs.